AXAXAXAXAXAXA/Python/README.md

 # Python-bot-translate

-Search in Telegram BotTranslateFromMe
+Search in Telegram BotTranslateAiogram

 In description commands for working with bot

-Bot can traslate from RU to EN
+Bot can translate to 107 languages